 The peer review process generally consists of two stages.
 For small investments or outline proposals, assessment is likely to be by a panel only.

-Discovery science moderating panels are formed from the college.
+Discovery science panels meetings are formed from the college.
 Half of the membership of any panel regularly attends as core panel members, and there is an identified chair.
 Other members are selected from the college according to the particular proposals being considered.
-For schemes where multiple panels meet (standard grants and fellowships), business is divided between panel portfolios that consider particular aspects of environmental science.